Subscribe To This Site

 How to treat hypertension naturally, without drugs and in pregnancy

 About 20% of Americans a number in the range of 74 million suffer from hypertension.
 Of these millions of people about a third of them are unaware that they actually have the condition.
-This is because hypertension symptoms largely remain hidden until its too late in most cases.
+This is because hypertension symptoms largely remain hidden until its too late, in most cases.
 Untreated high blood pressure is commonly known as a silent killer.
-Left unattended hypertension can damage delicate and important internal organs which will lead to strokes, heart attacks, heart failure, kidney disease and even blindness.
+Left unattended hypertension can damage delicate and important internal organs which can lead to strokes, heart attacks, heart failure, kidney disease and even blindness.
+Yes loss of sight!

-The purpose of hypertension treatment is aimed at controlling blood pressure in order to protect from damage critical organs which includes the brain, heart, kidneys and eyes.
+The purpose of hypertension treatment is controlling blood pressure in order to protect critical organs from damage which may target the brain, heart, kidneys and eyes.
 When blood vessels burst in the brain due to untreated high blood pressure this often results in strokes.
-This is commonly known as brain hemorrhage a severe often sudden stroke.
+This is commonly known as brain hemorrhage, a severe and often sudden stroke.

 How to treat hypertension of a secondary nature will therefore involve dealing with the underlying causes involved in order to eliminate the high blood pressure.
 In most cases patients who undergo treatment of secondary hypertension causes are able to eliminate or at least bring into control the hypertension.
 This is the first line of treatment for secondary hypertension - dealing with the diagnosed underlying often medical causes.

 how to treat hypertensionHypertension treatment reduces heart attacks by 20-25%, heart failure by at least 50% and stroke by some 35-40%.
-These are impressive figures on account of getting high blood pressure under control.
-Correct readings are imporatnt when treating high blood pressure.
-Blood pressure machines such as but certainly not limited to the Omron blood pressure monitors which are approved and recognized by respective hypertension institutions must always be used.
+These are impressive figures which indicate the importance of getting high blood pressure under control.
+Correct readings are important when treating high blood pressure.
+Blood pressure machines such as, certainly not limited to, the Omron blood pressure monitors which are approved and recognized by respective hypertension institutions must always be preferred over other models.

 Essential hypertension treatment whose causes are unknown to doctors has a slightly different approach.
 Doctors or yourself will have to check certain things in your lifestyle which will include your diet, your weight, how your exercise, your family tree and your age and so fourth.
 These factors are thought to be at the center of essential hypertension.
-Changes in lifestyle are key an approach on how to treat hypertension.
-Eating less salty foods, drinking less alcohol per day to only 1 to 2 drinks in men and one in women and quitting smoking may help you eliminate high blood pressure.
+Changes in lifestyle are a key approach to do with how to treat hypertension.
+Eating less salty foods, drinking less alcohol per day reducing it to only 1 to 2 drinks in men and one in women and quitting smoking may help you avoid or better manage high blood pressure.

-Overweight or obese people put more pressure on their hearts to do more work in pumping adequate blood around the body.
-This over-work will cause heart muscles to enlarge eventually leading to efficiency and heart failure.
+Overweight or obese people put more pressure on the heart.
+The heart has to do more work in pumping adequate blood around the body.
+This over-work will cause heart muscles to enlarge eventually leading to inefficiency and heart failure.
 Eating salty foods also has a bearing on blood pressure.
 Salt retains water in the body increasing the amount of fluids in the bloodstream.
 More fluids in the bloodstream increases pressure on the blood vessel walls, the definition of elevated blood pressure.

 How To Treat Hypertension Naturally Without Drugs